 - Structure: The pattern consists of a long bullish candle (C1) followed by three small, contained candles (C2-C4) that must remain entirely within the range of C1.
 It concludes with a large bullish candle (C5) that closes decisively above C1’s high.

 - Meaning: C2-C4 represents weak, controlled profit-taking that is fully absorbed.
-The powerful C5 close confirms the bulls have neutralized all selling pressure, securing the candlestick continuation.
+The powerful C5 close confirms the bulls have neutralized all selling pressure, supporting the candlestick continuation.

-- Application: Entry is triggered upon the close of C5, with the Stop Loss placed immediately below the low of the C2-C4 range for optimal risk control.
+- Application: Entry is triggered upon the close of C5, with the Stop Loss placed immediately below the absolute low of C1 for optimal risk control.

 2.2.
 Separating Lines Pattern

-The Separating Lines Pattern is a high-conviction candlestick pattern continuation signal.
-It confirms the trend is resuming immediately, as the previous counter-trend attempt is violently negated at the opening bell (Bravetotrade, 2021; LuxAlgo, 2025).
+The Separating Lines pattern is a high-conviction continuation signal.
+It suggests the prevailing trend is ready to resume immediately, as the previous counter-trend attempt is swiftly rejected at the open of the subsequent candle (Bravetotrade, 2021; LuxAlgo, 2025).

-- Bullish Separating Lines: In an uptrend, the pattern features a bearish candle (C1) immediately followed by a long bullish candle (C2) that opens at the exact same price as C1’s open.
-This structure signals the immediate and decisive rejection of selling pressure, securing the upward move.
+- Bullish Separating Lines: In an uptrend, the pattern features a bearish candle (C1) immediately followed by a long bullish candle (C2).
+Crucially, C2 opens at the same or nearly the same price as C1’s open (allowing for a small tolerance, which is common in continuous markets like Spot FX).
+This structure signals a decisive rejection of selling pressure, supporting the upward move.

-- Bearish Separating Lines: In a downtrend, the pattern features a bullish candle (C1) followed by a long bearish candle (C2) that opens at the exact same price as C1’s open.
-This confirms that the attempt by buyers to push the price higher was nullified at the open, guaranteeing sustained bearish control.
+- Bearish Separating Lines: In a downtrend, the pattern features a bullish candle (C1) followed by a long bearish candle (C2) that opens at or very near C1’s open.
+This confirms that the attempt by buyers to push the price higher was nullified right at the next candle’s open, indicating sustained bearish control.

-- Reliability and practical application: This pattern is highly reliable due to the aggressive negation of the prior candle’s move.
-It is used for aggressive entries immediately upon C2’s close.
-Due to the rapid signal, a tight Stop Loss must be placed just beyond C2’s extreme to manage risk efficiently.
+- Reliability and practical application: This pattern is notable for its clear and rapid momentum shift.
+It is often used to trigger entries immediately upon C2’s close.
+Because the setup relies on a swift continuation, a tight Stop Loss is typically placed just beyond C2’s extreme to efficiently manage risk if the setup fails.

 2.3.
 Doji Star Continuation Pattern